-Queen's funeral: Doors of Westminster Abbey open
+Queen's funeral: Guests arrive at Westminster Abbey

 BBC News